 Change in Value of Warrants.
-Change in value of warrants decreased to a net loss of \$1.3 million, or 20% of revenue, for the three months ended March 31, 2006 from a net gain of \$0.1 million, or 5% of revenue, for the three months ended March 31, 2005.
+Change in value of warrants decreased to a net loss of \$1.3 million, or 20% of revenue, for the three months ended March 31, 2006 from a net gain of \$0.1 million, or 4% of revenue, for the three months ended March 31, 2005.
 The change in value of warrant consisted of warrants issued from the senior convertible debt funded in March 2004 and exchanged in August 2004, convertible debt funded in June 2005, senior convertible debt funded in August 2005, and subordinated promissory note funded in March 2006 primarily as a result of fluctuations in our stock price.

 Change in Value of Conversion Feature.
-Change in value of conversion feature was a net loss of \$1.0 million, or 15% of revenue, during the three months ended March 31, 2006 from the change in value of conversion feature liability from the senior convertible debt funded in August 2005 primarily as a result of fluctuations in our stock price.
-There were no amounts recorded as change in value of conversion feature for the three months ended March 31, 2005.
+Change in the value of our conversion feature liability from our senior convertible debt funded in March 2004 and exchanged in August 2004 and August 2005 resulted in a Change in value of conversion feature net loss of \$1.8 million, or 27% of revenue, during the three months ended March 31, 2006 and a gain of \$1.1 million, or 39% of revenue, for the three months ended March 31, 2005, primarily due to fluctuations in our stock price.